HOW TO SEEK AN EX PARTE ORDER OF PROTECTION

 - Adults who are presently residing together or have resided together in the past

-- Adults who are or have been in a continuing social relationship of a romantic or intimate nature with the victim, and
+- Adults who are currently or have previously been in a continuing social relationship of a romantic or intimate nature

-(c) “Coercion”, compelling another by force or threat of force to engage in conduct from which the latter has a right to abstain or to abstain from conduct in which the person has a right to engage;
+(c) “Coercion” – compelling another by force or threat of force (1) to engage in conduct from which the latter has a right to abstain, or (2) to abstain from conduct in which the person has a right to engage;

-(d) “Harassment”, engaging in a purposeful or knowing course of conduct involving more than one incident that alarms or causes distress to another adult and serves no legitimate purpose.
-The course of conduct must be such as would cause a reasonable adult to suffer substantial emotional distress and must actually cause substantial emotional distress to the petitioner.
+(d) “Harassment” – engaging in a purposeful or knowing course of conduct involving more than one incident that alarms or causes distress to another adult and serves no legitimate purpose.
+The course of conduct must be such as would cause a reasonable adult to suffer substantial emotional distress and must actually cause substantial emotional distress to Petitioner.
 Such conduct might include, but is not limited to:

 a.
 Following another about in a public place or places;

 b.
-Peering in the window or lingering outside the residence of another; but does not include constitutionally protected activity;
+Peering in the window or lingering outside the residence of another (does not include constitutionally protected activity)

-- You do NOT have to be in an intimate relationship, live together or have a child in common to seek a stalking ex parte order of protection
+You do NOT have to be in an intimate relationship, live together, or have a child in common to seek an ex parte order of protection based on stalking.

-- “Stalking” is when an adult purposely and repeatedly engages in an unwanted course of conduct that causes alarm to another person when it is reasonable in that person’s situation to have been alarmed by the conduct.
-As used in this subdivision: “Course of conduct” means a pattern of conduct composed of repeated acts over a period of time, however short, that serves no legitimate purpose.
-Such conduct may include, but is not limited to, following the other person or unwanted communication or unwanted contact;”Repeated” means two or more incidents evidencing a continuity of purpose; and”Alarm” means to cause fear of danger of physical harm.
-RSMo 455.010.1(10)
+“Stalking” is when an adult purposely and repeatedly engages in an unwanted course of conduct that causes alarm to another person when it is reasonable in that person’s situation to have been alarmed by the conduct.
+“Course of conduct” means a pattern of conduct composed of repeated acts over a period of time, however short, that serves no legitimate purpose.
+Such conduct may include, but is not limited to, following the other person, unwanted communication, or unwanted contact.
+“Repeated” means two or more incidents evidencing a continuity of purpose, and “Alarm” means to cause fear of danger of physical harm.
+RSMo 455.010.1(10).

 - An ex parte order requires a showing of an immediate and present danger of abuse to the petitioner.